-Moog (rhymes with "rogue") rules with its precision-control components and systems used in aerospace products, industrial machinery, and medical equipment.
+Moog (rhymes with "rogue") makes precision-control components and systems used in aerospace products, industrial machinery, and medical equipment.
 Servoactuators, Moog's core product, receive electrical signals from computers and then perform specific actions.
 Using its servoactuators, Moog builds flight and control systems for commercial and military aircraft, as well as hydraulic and electrical controls for automated industrial machinery, wind turbines, and control systems for satellites and spacecraft, launch vehicles, and missiles.
 It also makes infusion therapy pumps, slip rings for CT scanners, and motors used in devices for sleep apnea.
 Customers in the US make up more than half of sales.

 Moog operates through manufacturing facilities in Asia, Canada, Costa Rica, Europe, the Philippines, and the US.
 The US accounted for about 55% of its net sales in 2015.
 Germany and the UK collectively accounted for 12%, while Japan generated 6% of its total revenue.